Athrya-pg/CMT_project_Sea_ice_extent/README.md

 **Overview:**
 - Python handles most of the I/O, which means pulling the data and formatting them into 2 distinct CSV documents; one for the Northern Hemisphere data and one for the Southern Hemisphere data.
-- The regression calculations are done by C.                            /// Use 'ctypes'???
-"The C program is compiled to a shared library, which is called by Python via the `ctypes` module." original README.
+- The regression calculations are done by C. It stores the estimated values in "*outputs/*".
+- Python handles the t-tests, visualisation and prediction.

 **Structure:** In the directory "*src/*":
 - "*Extract_Data.py*":